Chris Fieggen – 1960s Pioneer Programmer

 - For the remaining Analyst/Programmers positions, only one woman attended the computer training courses, whereas 16 men attended;

-- Of those, no women made the grade, whereas eight men were selected and four men were kept as “reserves”.
+- Of those attendees, that one woman was unsuccessful, whereas eight men were selected and four men were kept as “reserves”.

 Positive gender bias